Bioclima00/page.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Welcome to the Bioclima Lab
+      - title: Welcome to the i-Ecoclimatology Lab
         content: The Wonders of Geoscience
         align: center
         background: